-Department: Social Sciences/History • Phone: 570-740-0323 Program of Studies Leading to the A.S.
-Degree
+Department: Social Sciences/History • Phone: 570-740-0323

 The Psychology Program fosters student learning of the knowledge, skills, and values consistent with the science and application of psychology.
 Students who complete the requirements for an AS Degree in Psychology will be prepared to transfer to four year institutions.